meeque/tls-playground/ca/README.md

 The most important step in CA initialization is the creation of a **CA root certificate**.
 As with other TP certificates, initialization creates the CA root certificate based on an `openssl req` configuration file.
-This is exactly the same as running `tp cert sign` to create a new certificate.
+This works the same way as running `tp cert sign`.

 Note that this creates a **self-signed certificate**, which is the standard for both public and private CAs.
-However, a couple o things distinguish CA root certificates from self-signed certificates that you would use for a server:
+However, a couple of things distinguish CA root certificates from self-signed certificates that you would use for a server:

 1. The certificate subject DN does not contain a DNS domain name.
 The CN field simply contains some informal descriptive name.